dztall/ccr_resources/README.md

 For those who wants to participate improving the Mobile C app by providing translations.
 Anybody can make pull request on translations you fixed.

+Merged translations are applied to next app update.